wowsunny/desktop/README.md

 There are helpful debug launch scripts for VSCode / Cursor under `.vscode/launch.json`.
 It will start the dev server as defined in `.vscode/tasks.json`.
 Then attach the debugger.

 This can be used simply by pressing `F5` in VSCode or VSCode derivative.

-**Troubleshooting**

-If you run into issues with node, you might want to check which node version is being used in the debug terminal.
-Sometimes your system node is used because it's on the PATH.
-We recommend you uninstalling system node and use [nvm](https://github.com/nvm-sh/nvm) to manage node versions.

 # Release